SKopecz/PositiveIntegrators.jl/docs/src/index.md

 prob = PDSProblem(P, d, u0, tspan)
 nothing #hide
 ```
-Now that the problem has been created, we can solve it with any of the methods of [OrdinaryDiffEq.jl](https://docs.sciml.ai/OrdinaryDiffEq/stable/).
-Here we use the method `Tsit5()`.
-Please note that [PositiveIntegrators.jl](https://github.com/SKopecz/PositiveIntegrators.jl) currently only provides methods for positive and conservative PDS, see below.
+Now that the problem has been created, we can solve it with any method of [PositiveIntegrators.jl](https://github.com/SKopecz/PositiveIntegrators.jl).
+In the following, we use the method `MPRK22(1.0)`.
+In addition, we could also use any method provided by [OrdinaryDiffEq.jl](https://docs.sciml.ai/OrdinaryDiffEq/stable/), but these might possibly generate negative approximations.

 ```@example LotkaVolterra
-using OrdinaryDiffEq  #load Tsit5

-sol = solve(prob, Tsit5())
+sol = solve(prob, MPRK22(1.0))
 nothing # hide
 ```
 Finally, we can use [Plots.jl](https://docs.juliaplots.org/stable/) to visualize the solution.